Sigtrix/wat-odyssey/readme.md

 providing a bridge between the binary WebAssembly format and high-level programming languages.
-While developers will usually not write code directly in WAT, it is fun and has a very functional feeling! 🤠
+While developers will usually not write code directly in WAT but exploring it can be intriguing.

 # Running Examples
 Each directory in the top-level directory has a